mdn/content/files/en-us/web/api/serviceworkerglobalscope/contentdelete_event/index.md

 ## Event properties

-_In addition to the properties listed below, this interface inherits the properties of its parent interface, {{domxref("ExtendableEvent")}}._
+_In addition to the properties listed below, this interface inherits the properties of its parent interface, {{domxref("ContentIndexEvent")}}._

 - {{domxref("ContentIndexEvent.id", "id")}} {{ReadOnlyInline}}
   - : A {{jsxref('String')}} which identifies the deleted content index via it's `id`.